Schizophrenia: Meaning, Causes, Symptoms & Treatment

 What is Schizophrenia?

 The word ‘schizophrenia’ essentially implies the splitting (schiz) of the mind.
-It is a cluster of disorders comprising a set of symptoms like thought disturbances, perceptual irregularities, emotional disturbances, disorganized speech, distorted sense of self and impaired behavior, motivation, interpersonal and occupational functioning.
+It is a cluster of disorders comprising a set of symptoms like thought disturbances, perceptual irregularities, emotional disturbances, disorganized speech, distorted sense of self and impaired behaviour, motivation, interpersonal and occupational functioning.

 To receive this diagnosis, an individual must first be ruled out for the possibility of schizoaffective, depressive and bipolar disorder.